Academic Policy 1405.11

 reasons for termination of a tenured appointment specified by the Board of Trustees.

-- Annual Review for All Faculty at the Rank of Assistant Professor and Above
+- Annual Review for All Faculty

 - The faculty and chairperson/head of each unit shall adopt criteria and procedures